vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 Opacities are characteristic signs of TB and Pneumonia.
 This app auto analyzes chest x-rays and highlights potential opacities.
 Radiologists can then review the highlighted areas and use their clinical judgment to make a final diagnosis.

 Radiologists have large workloads and there's a shortage of radiologists in the developing world.
 This free tool provides automated high volume diagnosis support.
-It can help speed up a radiologists workflow.
+It can help speed up a radiologist's workflow.

 <br>